huntabyte/shadcn-svelte/apps/www/src/content/components/form.md

 ### Create a form schema

 Define the shape of your form using a Zod schema.
 You can read more about using Zod in the [Zod documentation](https://zod.dev).
-We're going to define it in a file called `schema.ts` in the same directly as our page component, but you can put it anywhere you like.
+We're going to define it in a file called `schema.ts` in the same directory as our page component, but you can put it anywhere you like.

 ```ts title="src/routes/settings/schema.ts" showLineNumbers
 import { z } from "zod";